oscillo-finance/Docs/docs/source/welcome/introduction.rst

 * **Index Price**: off-chain pricing system that uses the average price of various trusted markets.
 * **Index-Limit Order**: only executed at index price when the index price satisfies or is more profitable than the trigger conditions.
 * **Hybrid On/Off chain**: off-chain pricing for slippage or MEV protection and on-chain settlement for reliable transaction.
+* **Trading Widget**: oscillo’s trading widget can support P2E games’ in game auctions.
+The projects can charge a trading fee if they wish to do so.
+This means that projects can concentrate solely on game development instead.

 ----